-For me, “styling” my hair before a workout entails throwing it up in a godawful ponytail at 6:00 in the morning.
-Even when I exercise later in the day, I still just throw my hair up in a ponytail.
-My main goal is to get my hair out of my face, and I usually wear a headband to facilitate this.
-I make sure my headband has those sticky things to keep it from slipping!
+For me, “styling” my hair before a workout entails throwing it up in a [godawful] ponytail at 6:00 in the morning.
+Even when I exercise later in the day, I still just throw my hair up.
+My main goal is to get my hair out of my face, and I occasionally wear a headband to facilitate this.
 I love the Ivivva and Lululemon ones.
-Another hair style I like is two french braids.
+Another useful hairstyle is two french braids.

 It is so, so important to have good shoes.
 I cannot stress this enough.
-My coach tells us, runners, that we need to get new shoes once a year, as shoes easily wear out after a few seasons.
+My coach tells us, as runners, that we need to get new shoes once a year; shoes wear out after a few seasons.
 You can definitely feel the difference between an old and new pair of shoes.

 There are specialized running stores where you can walk in, and the employees literally pick out the best shoes for you based upon how your feet move when you walk.
 It’s kind of amazing that way.
-My last pair of shoes were Saucony, and my new ones now are New Balance.
+My last pair were Saucony, and my new ones now are New Balance.
 I also have a pair of Nikes, but I don’t wear them to run since they don’t have as good support.
-Each brand is different, so try on a bunch and find what your feet like best.